 - 1 tsp sea salt

 - 1/4 tsp sea salt

 - 1/4 tsp + 1/8 tsp freshly ground black pepper

 - 6 fresh shiso leaves, finely chopped (if unavailable, fresh mint, arugula, tarragon or herbs of your choice)

 - Marinate the pork shoulder steak with sea salt and ground black pepper for at least 2 hours to 6 hours in the fridge.

-- MAKE SAUCE: Because of the small quantity of the recipe, this is easiest if done with an immersion blender inside a cylindrical container.
+- Meanwhile, make the sauce.
+Because of the small quantity of the recipe, this is easiest if done with an immersion blender inside a cylindrical container.
 You can also use a whisk, electrical or by hand, but grate the garlic instead of whole.
-In a tall container, add yolks, garlic, whole milk, Dijon mustard, sea salt and black pepper.
-With the immersion blender running (or whisk), slowly drizzle in the toasted sesame oil and canola oil, until a loose and slightly foamy emulsion has formed.
-The consistency should be much lighter than mayonnaise, more sauce-like.
-Cover and set aside at room-temperature until needed.
+In a tall container, add yolks, garlic, Dijon mustard, sea salt and black pepper.
+Heat the toasted sesame oil and canola oil in a small pot until it starts to smoke a little.
+With the immersion blender running (or whisk), slowly drizzle in the hot oil into the yolk-mixture.
+The hot oil will semi-cook the yolk, forming an emulsion like thick mayonnaise.
+Set aside at room-temperature until needed.

 - Cut the steaks in large pieces, which should be medium~medium-well doneness with a faint of pink in the middle.
 Anything beyond that, you have overcooked your steak.

 - Serve the steaks immediately with sesame oil and yolk sauce, chopped capers and shiso leaves (which pairs beautifully with pork).
 Drizzle a little bit of the pan-fat on top because you mean business.